Digital single-lens reflex camera: Performance differences

-Sensor size

-The sensors used in current DSLRs ("Full-frame" which is the same size as 35 mm film (135 films, image format 24×36 mm), APS-C sized, which is approximately 22×15 mm, and Four Thirds System) are typically much larger than the sensors found in other types of digital cameras.
-Entry-level compact cameras typically use sensors known as 1/2.5″, which is 3% the size of a full-frame sensor.
-There are bridge cameras (also known as premium compact cameras or enthusiast point-and-shoot cameras) that offer sensors larger than 1/2.5″ but most still fall short of the larger sizes widely found on DSLR.
+The sensors used in current DSLRs — "full-frame" which is the same size as 35mm film, APS-C, and Four Thirds System — are much larger than most digital cameras.
+Entry-level compact cameras typically use sensors known as 1/2.3″, which is 3% the size of a full-frame sensor.
+There are fixed-lens cameras — such as bridge cameras, premium compact cameras, or high-end point-and-shoot cameras — that offer sensors larger than 1/2.3″, but many still fall short of the larger sizes widely found in DSLRs.
 Examples include the Sigma DP1, which uses a Foveon X3 sensor; the Leica X1; the Canon PowerShot G1 X, which uses a 1.5″ (18.7×14 mm) sensor that is slightly larger than the Four Thirds standard and is 30% of a full-frame sensor; the Nikon Coolpix A, which uses an APS-C sensor of the same size as those found in the company's DX-format DSLRs; and two models from Sony, the RX100 with a 1″-type (13.2×8.8 mm) sensor with about half the area of Four Thirds and the full-frame Sony RX1.
-These premium compacts are often comparable to entry-level DSLRs in price, with the smaller size and weight being a tradeoff for the smaller sensor.
+These premium compacts are often comparable to entry-level DSLRs in price, with a smaller sensor being a tradeoff for the size and weight savings.

 Fixed or interchangeable lenses

 Unlike DSLRs, most digital cameras lack the option to change the lens.
 Instead, most compact digital cameras are manufactured with a zoom lens that covers the most commonly used fields of view.
 Having fixed lenses, they are limited to the focal lengths they are manufactured with, except for what is available from attachments.
 Manufacturers have attempted (with increasing success) to overcome this disadvantage by offering extreme ranges of focal length on models known as superzooms, some of which offer far longer focal lengths than readily available DSLR lenses.

 There are now available perspective-correcting (PC) lenses for DSLR cameras, providing some of the attributes of view cameras.
-Nikon introduced the first PC lens, fully manual, in 1961.
-Recently, however, some manufacturers have introduced advanced lenses that both shift and tilt and are operated with automatic aperture control.
+Nikon introduced the first fully manual PC lens in 1961.
+Recently, however, some manufacturers have introduced advanced lenses that shift and tilt and are operated with automatic aperture control.

-However, since the introduction of the Micro Four Thirds system by Olympus and Panasonic in late 2008, mirrorless interchangeable lens cameras are now widely available so the option to change lenses is no longer unique to DSLRs.
-Cameras for the micro four-thirds system are designed with the option of a replaceable lens and accept lenses that conform to this proprietary specification.
-Cameras for this system have the same sensor size as the Four Thirds System but do not have the mirror and pentaprism, so as to reduce the distance between the lens and sensor.
+However, since the introduction of the Micro Four Thirds system by Olympus and Panasonic in late 2008, mirrorless interchangeable lens cameras are now widely available.
+Hence, the option to change lenses is no longer unique to DSLRs.
+Cameras for the micro four-thirds system are designed with the option of a replaceable lens, and lenses that conform to this proprietary specification are accepted.
+Cameras for this system have the same sensor size as the Four-Thirds System but do not have the mirror and pentaprism to reduce the distance between the lens and sensor.